A is for Awareness

 UK Awareness Week - September (dates announced each year)

-We appreciate your help to spread awareness, so please keep an eye out for campaigns and support them if you can, like for instance;
+We appreciate your help to spread awareness, so please keep an eye out for campaigns and support them if you can!

 B is for Benefits